Milchkonsument/audio_meta/README.md

 ## Example Project
 An example project can be found in the `example` folder of the repository.

-## Notice
-This package is still under active development and might contain a variety of bugs, especially for less common encodings.

 ## FAQ
 Nothing here yet!